Fences are Fuses

 Work with what you have:

-If you can’t afford to change out the entire fence, start by retrofitting each section that touches your home for at least 5 feet.
+If you can’t afford to change out the entire fence, start by retrofitting each section within at least 5 feet of your home.
+8-10 feet is better!

-Maintain a clean non-combustible surface along the length of your fence, and work with your neighbors if possible so that both sides of the fence are free of kindling fuels like dry weeds, leaves, and debris against wood.
+Maintain a clean noncombustible surface along the entire length of your fence, and work with your neighbors if possible so that both sides of the fence are free of kindling fuels like dry weeds, leaves, and debris against wood.